JLab-MatSci/SKiES/README.md

  CMAKE_BUILD_TYPE                Release                                 # choose the build type (pressing Enter) CMAKE_INSTALL_PREFIX            /home/user/soft/qe/install              # choose the install folder (an example
                                                                          # given here)
- QE_ENABLE_MPI                   OFF                                     # it is recommended to disable MPI in
-                                                                         # the pathced version of QE to avoid
-                                                                         # some conflicts with the TBB
-                                                                         # library used in SKiES (no MPI routines
-                                                                         # are actually used in EPW Wannier
-                                                                         # interpolation)
  QE_FFTW_VENDOR                  Internal                                # We highly recommend set this to
                                                                          # "Internal" for the subsequent correct
                                                                          # integration of FFTW library into SKiES # via CMake configuration files